Glossary

 MCP App

-Section titled “MCP App”An extension to MCP that lets connectors render interactive UI elements directly in Claude’s chat window — buttons, forms, cards, charts.
-Current partners include Slack, Asana, Figma, Canva, Box, Hex, monday.com, Notion, Amplitude, and Clay.
+Section titled “MCP App”An extension to MCP that lets connectors render interactive UI elements directly in Claude’s chat window: buttons, forms, cards, charts.
+Current partners include Slack, Asana, Figma, Canva, Box, Hex, monday.com, Notion, Amplitude, Clay, and Salesforce.

 Opus 4.6

 Section titled “Opus 4.6”Claude’s most capable model.
 Best for complex reasoning, nuanced analysis, and long-form content.
 Slowest and highest-cost per message.
-The 1M token context is beta-only (requires tier 4 API access).
+Supports 1M token context at GA standard pricing since 13 March 2026.

 Plugin